winduum/winduum-docs/docs/docs/variants/scroll-state.md

+---
+description: "Provides variants for scroll-state container queries — style elements based on the scroll state of their container: whether it can be scrolled, has been…"
+---

 # Scroll State
 Provides variants for [scroll-state container queries](https://developer.chrome.com/blog/css-scroll-state-queries) — style elements based on the scroll state of their container: whether it can be scrolled, has been scrolled, an item is snapped, or a sticky element is stuck.